gta-reversed/gta-reversed-modern/README.md

 You can either build with **Premake5** or **CMake**; that's up to you.

-First of all; clone the project, including the submodules:
+First clone the project, including the submodules:
 ```shell
 git clone --recurse-submodules https://github.com/Updated-Classic/gta-reversed-modern.git
 ```